elec327/elec327.github.io/lab1/index.md

 #### **What should be turned in?**

-  1. Your **commented** encode_morse.c file.
-Functionality will be assessed by evaluation of the output in 5 test cases.
+  1. Your **commented** `encode_morse.c` file.
+Functionality will be assessed by evaluation of the output in 10 test cases.
+  2. As described below, you can discover whether your code is functioning correctly by submitting it to the Autograder.
+     When you are satisfied, submit your `encode_morse.c` file on Canvas.

 </div>